Preparation pays off for Danville football

 And by the second half of Saturday’s 41-14 Class 6A first-round win, that preparation, along with marked improvement from last year’s 3-6 season, showed.

-The Vikings (8-2) led 14-0 after Smith ran for a 3-yard touchdown in the first quarter and Jerry Reed scored form 1 yard out in the second.
+The Vikings (8-2) led 14-0 after Smith ran for a 3-yard touchdown in the first quarter and Jerry Reed scored from 1 yard out in the second.

 But the Warriors (7-3) began to flex their offensive muscle with long drives late in the first half.
 Perspectives/Leadership broke through early in the third quarter to cut its deficit to 14-8.